untrix/BPrivy/Chrome Extension/README.txt

 	h. jquery 1.7 or later.
 	i. python 2.7.3 or later.
 	j. latest bootstrap from twitter/github.
 The version in use is already copied to Dev/BPrivy so you only need this if you want to upgrade it (which is a good thing to do from time to time).
+Copy bootstrap.css and bootstrap-responsive.css from the downloaded bundle to Extension/Dev directory where all the other extension files reside, rename their extensions from ".css" to ".less" and wrap the file contents with a #com-bprivy-panel{} block.
+This will limit all twitter styling to within the bprivy panel element.
+	   Run build/buildcss.cmd which will generate bp.css for consumption by the extension.
 	   i. bootstrap bundles icons called 'halflings' from Glyphicons.
 These do not need to be separately downloaded, but it is a good idea to acknowledge their use via. bootstrap toolkit.
 Include a link to the license page: http://creativecommons.org/licenses/by/3.0/
 	k. json2.js from Douglas Crockford.
 It is a JSON object polyfill.
+	l.
+Get the etld list from www.publicsuffix.org and insert into Chrome Extension/Dev/data and rename it to etld.txt.
+Then run the build_tools.html and hit build ETLD.
 	All these may also be copied from the bprivy dev-environment CD/DVD (but it is a good idea to upgrade bootstrap in the least).
-4. Thirdparty software used in the product (besides those for the plugin):
+4. Thirdparty software used in the product (see additional under the plugin directory):
 	a.
 LESS (less.org) for generating CSS files.
 	b. twitter/bootstrap libs for styling.
 	c. jquery, jquery-UI, json2 (polyfill by Douglas Crockford)
 	d. firebreath, boost and VC++ for plugin development on Windows.
 	e.
 For build-env (plugin): python, cmake, VC++ (Windows).
 	f.
-Build-env HTML/CSS/Javascript parts: Aptana, JSLint (included in aptana), nodejs, recess (less compiler from twitter).
+Build-env HTML/CSS/Javascript parts: Aptana, JSLint (included in aptana), nodejs, recess (less compiler from twitter), node-inspector (npm install node-inspector -g)